 When conducting a patient assessment for TMS, the purpose of the evaluation is to confirm the primary diagnosis of treatment-resistant depression and determine whether the TMS intervention can be used safely.
 The assessment includes examinations of psychiatric history, general medical history, physical health, and mental status with emphasis upon depressive symptoms.
 This should emphasize risk factors for seizures and preexisting neurologic disease, such as epilepsy, intracranial masses, and vascular abnormalities.

-TMS is contraindicated in patients with: increased risks for seizures, implanted metallic hardware (aneurysm clips, bullet fragments, etc), cochlear implants, implanted electrical devices (pacemakers, intracardiac lines, medication pumps, etc), and unstable general medical disorders.
-See the Sidebar for a 12-item questionnaire for TMS candidates.
+TMS is contraindicated in patients with increased risks for seizures, implanted metallic hardware (aneurysm clips, bullet fragments, etc), cochlear implants, implanted electrical devices (pacemakers, intracardiac lines, medication pumps, etc), and unstable general medical disorders.

 Multiple reviews have found consistent evidence that TMS provides a clinically relevant benefit to patients with treatment-resistant depression.
-In patients with acute major depression who have not responded to at least 1 antidepressant medication, numerous meta-analyses of randomized trials have found that TMS is superior to placebo treatment.8-11 It is not known if maintenance treatment with TMS for unipolar major depression is beneficial.
+In patients with acute major depression who have not responded to at least one antidepressant medication, numerous meta-analyses of randomized trials have found that TMS is superior to placebo treatment.
+It is not known if maintenance treatment with TMS for unipolar major depression is beneficial.

 TMS is less effective than ECT; however, TMS does not require general anesthesia, and it can be done in an outpatient setting.
 Unlike with ECT, patients with major depression do not experience impaired cognition with TMS.